mt-ag/LCT-Documentation/docs/features/variables.md

 ## What happens if you mistype a variable name

 It just won't get replaced.
-In your test the literal text like `{{FIRSST_NAME}}` appears.
+In your test the literal text like `{{FIRST_NAME}}` appears.
 So when you see this you will know that there is a typo.